 Key Upgrades & Features

-Competition-ready 50-metre pool upgrades
+Competition-ready 50 metre pool upgrades

 Fully renovated change rooms

-Expanded spectator seating
+Enhanced spectator seating

 Mechanical and electrical upgrades